hyshka/testing-vuejs-talk/README.md

 ## Slides
 View the `SLIDES.md` file for my presentation.

-To view in presentation mode install [mdp](https://github.com/visit1985/mdp) and use this command:
+To view in presentation mode install [mdv](https://github.com/smketterer/mdv/) and use this command:

 ```
-mdp -ifc SLIDES.md
+npm run start SLIDES.md
 ```

 ## Special thanks to...